 - MCK, the Master Clock, programmable from a few hundred Hz to the maximum operating frequency of the device.
 It is available to the modules running permanently, such as the AIC and the Memory Controller. - Processor Clock (PCK), switched off when entering processor in idle mode. - Peripheral Clocks, typically MCK, provided to the embedded peripherals (USART, SSC, SPI, TWI, TC, MCI, etc.) and independently controllable.
-In order to reduce the number of clock names in a product, the Peripheral Clocks are named MCK in the product datasheet. - UDP Clock (UDPCK), required by USB Device Port operations. - Programmable Clock Outputs can be selected from the clocks provided by the clock generator and driven on the PCKx pins.
+In order to reduce the number of clock names in a product, the Peripheral Clocks are named MCK in the product datasheet. - UDP Clock (UDPCK), required by USB Device Port operations.
+(Does not pertain to SAM7S32/16.) - Programmable Clock Outputs can be selected from the clocks provided by the clock generator and driven on the PCKx pins.

-26.2 Master Clock Controller
+25.2 Master Clock Controller